apoorvakiran/BSAFE/README.md

-# Preventative Scientific Analytics For Ergonomics (PSAFE)
+# Behavioral and Safety Analysis for Ergonomics (BSAFE)

-This is the core data analytics platform of Iterate Labs, Inc. It contains code to parse, analyze, and reason about data including code for generating results and insights.
+This is the core data analytics & Machine Learning platform of Iterate Labs, Inc. It contains code to parse, analyze, and reason about data including code for generating results and insights.

 The code is structured in a modern, modular, object oriented way to support rapid development, complex analyzes with